Update methods¶

 can be created (evaluating using the text/template Golang package) within

-the annotation.
+the configuration.
 For example, the following would create a branch named

 image-updater-foo/bar-1.1 based on main in the event an image with